Ambrosio O'Higgins, 1st Marquess of Osorno: In Chile

 About 1760, O'Higgins enrolled in the Spanish Imperial Service as draughtsman and then engineer.
 He was directly responsible for the establishment of a reliable postal service between La Plata colony and the General Captaincy of Chile.
 On his first harrowing journey over the Andes mountains separating Argentina and Chile during the winter of 1763–64, O'Higgins conceived the idea of a chain of weatherproof shelters.
 By 1766, thanks to O'Higgins' efficient execution of this plan, Chile enjoyed all-year overland postal service with Argentina, which had previously been cut off for several months each winter.

 In 1764, John Garland, another Irish engineer at the service of Spain who was military governor of Valdivia, convinced him to move to the neighbouring, and less established, colony of Chile as his assistant.
 He was initially commissioned as a junior subaltern in the Spanish army.

 Following the designs of O'Higgins the mountain huts known as Casuchas del Rey were built in the 1760s to secure communications across the Andes.

-In 1770 the Governor of Chile appointed him, now in his late forties, captain of a column of cavalry to resist the attacks of the Araucanian Indians, whom he defeated, recovered big swathes of territory that had been lost by the Spaniards and founding the fort of San Carlos in the south of the province of Arauco.
+In 1770 the Governor of Chile appointed him, now in his late forties, captain of a column of cavalry to resist the attacks of the Araucanian Indians, whom he defeated, and recovered big swathes of territory that had been lost by the Spaniards and founded the fort of San Carlos in the south of the province of Arauco.
 He proved a generous victor, gaining the good-will of the Indians by his humanity and benevolence.

 He rose quickly in the ranks.
 On 7 September 1777, the viceroy Manuel de Amat promoted him to colonel.
 He soon rose to be brigadier, and in 1786 the viceroy Teodoro de Croix appointed him Intendant of Concepción.
-In 1788, in return for his efforts in South America, King Charles III of Spain created O'Higgins 1st Barón de Ballinar (a title in the peerage of Spain, and not to be confused with the family's existing Gaelic title), and promoted him to major-general.
+In 1788, in return for his efforts in South America, King Charles III of Spain created O'Higgins 1st Barón de Ballinar (a title in the peerage of Spain, and not to be confused with the family's existing Gaelic title) and promoted him to major-general.
 Soon afterward he became Captain General and Governor of Chile.